Reggeditt/react-capstone/README.md

 I would like to thank microverse inc for this awesome challeng.
 Also, my learning partner for all his help and contributions to the completion of the project.

+Also, many thanks to [Nelson Sakwa](http://dribbble.com/nelsonbreeza) for the awesome design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>